mbonto/XAI_for_genomics/README.md

 ## Results
 ### 1. Datasets
+For more details, please have a look at the scientific articles.

 |  Name  | # classes | # samples (max / min per class)  | # variables |
 |:---------:|:-----------:|:------------------------------------------:|:--------------:|
 | pancan |      33      |               9680 (1095 / 36)               |     16335     |